 Cut a strip of velcro (The soft fuzzy/loop side) about 2 inches long.
 Attach it to the inside of the gaiter, along the bottom and opposite to the tip (aka the heel end).
 Sew it in place using a straight stitch.

-Shoes like Altras come with a gaiter trap already in place on the heel of the shoe.
+Some shoes come with a velcro gaiter trap already in place on the heel of the shoe.
 If you don’t have a gaiter trap, cut a similar size piece of velcro (the scratchy/hook side) to attach to the heel of the shoe.
 You can use Velcro with a sticky backing to it, or just use a bit of superglue to attach it to your shoe.
 Make sure the gaiter fits correctly before going on to the second one.

 Repeat Steps 2-6, and Done!
 Put on your gaiters, put on your shoes.
 Attach the velcro pieces together, and use the hook to attach the tip to your shoelace (unless your shoes have an attachment point for gaiters).